Preparing Small Businesses for the New Corporate Transparency Act Reporting

 Once you have determined that you have to submit a BOI report and you have identified your company’s beneficial owners, you will need to collect the following information:

-For the company itself, you need the following:
+For the company itself:

 • Full legal name;